b3nb0z/AtlasGrabber/README.md

 5. Licence

 ## Installation
 No installation of the executable is required.
-Some additional packages might be required
+Some additional **packages** could be required at first start.
+Windows should automatically identify these and promt their installation.

 ## Intended use
+To preform a fast analysis of a gene list in the Human Protein Atlas online database.

 ## Usage

-To start using the AtlasGrabber, an initial text file (.txt) is needed that contains a list of ENSG Id’s, that one intends to analyze.
+An initial text file (.txt) is needed that contains the list of ENSG Id’s that is to be analyzed in the Protein Atlas.
 Such lists can be generated from the downloadable files from the HPA website (http://www.proteinatlas.org/about/download) or by searching key words in the HPA search field and exporting the file.

 The software executable can be downloaded directly (github link) or compiled from the source code.
-No additional setup or installations are required and it should run without issues in windows 7, 8 and 10 .
+No additional setup or installations are required and it should run without issues in windows 7, 8 and 10.
+On the first run, some **packages** might be needed to be installed, but windows will automatically detect which ones.
 We recommend using a high definition, large screen monitor (above 20 inches) for the best experience.

+The program initially opens to the Setup window.
+In the setup window the following setting can be done:
+1. Load a gene list (ENSG ID's) from a text file (Fig 1.
+A)
+2. Specify to include only commercial antibodies, in-house ones, or  both (Fig 1.
+B)
+  - typically there will be a commercial and an in-house antibody for each protein
+3. Specify to inlcude all image samples, just the first one, or a random one
+4. Filter out additional images from the same patient for an antibody (C) (typically there will be 2 images per patient).

 ![shot1](https://cloud.githubusercontent.com/assets/17572110/22786755/23ccbf8a-eeda-11e6-9034-58a92b146569.jpg)
 Figure 1.
-Gene selection window of the Atlas Grabber
+Setup window of the Atlas Grabber

-The program initially opens to the "Gene list" window.
-Here one can load the gene list from the text file (Fig1 A); specify to look at all antibodies, only commercial ones, in-house ones, or both (B) and specify to look at all the image samples, just the first one, or a random one.
-One can also  chose to filter out additional images from the same patient for an antibody (C) (typically there will be 2 images per patient).
 Here it also also possible to name different lists that that selected genes will be added to.
 Each list already has an assigned key: from 0 to 9.
 While in the Analysis window, looking though the atlas the current gene Id can copied over to any of the up to 10 lists.
 The lists will be created in the same folder where the program is located when the first gene ID is added to it.
 If the file already exists, from a previous analysis for instance, the new gene names will be added to the old one.
 Next, at the top of the page you can select which tissues you would like to analyze.
 You can select any normal or cancerous tissue from the dropdown menu in any of the four windows.
 When a new window is assigned a tissue, a new window will be added.
 You are now ready to start the analysis.
 To start looking at the images simple select Images tab (Figure 1 X).
 Use you mouse pointer to look around a tissue, use the scrolling wheel up and down to move through the images.
 The keyboard keys are used to move to the next antibody for the gene ID (A and D) and to the next of previous gene ID (N and P).
 Pressing any of the keys 0-9 will assign the gene ID to that particular list.
 Going back to the Gene list window, you can see which gene ID you are looking on the left panel and what genes IDs you have assigned to the different lists.